 “Repair the name of each level using a hilariously complex system of machines[.] […] Place waypoints to control the direction of the continuously spawning basic parts.
 Guiding them through the right machines to process them into the correct letterforms.
 Get them to the missing gaps in the level title to complete each level.”

 You could see “Letter Lab” as a miniature version of “Factorio”, but instead of producing important structures and goods to escape an hostile planet, you only have to figure out the best transportation and crafting system to complete the name of a level to progress.
 Also, all the system parts are already placed for you, so you ‘only’ have to figure out where to place the waypoints.
-Hooray, that is easy, am I right?
-Not at all.
+That will not be as easy as it sounds.